starbeamjs/starbeam/workspace/docs/src/content/docs/start/install.md

 ### `@starbeam/reactive`

-Use `@starbeam/reactive` directly when you are writing library code that needs primitive reactive values such as `Cell`, `Formula`, or `CachedFormula`.
-App code should usually import those through `@starbeam/universal`.
+Use `@starbeam/reactive` directly when you are building lower-level reactive primitives.
+App and library models usually start with `@starbeam/collections`, `@starbeam/universal`, or a framework adapter.

 ### `@starbeam/core`